 - 13,000 pesos per boat for 21 to 24 people (25 with the guide)

-Boats with capacity for fewer than 7 people aren’t allowed by the coast guard, since it’s farther and requires larger/safer boats.
-If there are fewer than 7 of you, you can still go on the boat, but you’ll have to pay for this capacity.
+Boats with a capacity of fewer than 7 people aren’t allowed by the coast guard, since it’s farther and requires larger, safer boats.
+If there are fewer than 7 of you, you can still go on the boat, but you’ll have to pay for that boat category.

-You also need to add the standard 100-peso fee, 50 pesos per person to enter Guyam, 100 per boat to moor at Daku and another 100 per boat to moor at Mamom.
+You also need to add the standard 100-peso fee, 50 pesos per person to enter Guyam, 100 pesos per boat to moor at Daku and another 100 pesos per boat to moor at Mam’on.
 These are official prices.
 And, of course, food isn’t included; we recommend buying it already cooked beforehand so you don’t have to decide in advance where you’ll have lunch.

 What time to leave?
-For TRI-ISLAND + MAM’OM: we suggest leaving around 8:00 from General Luna so you have time to enjoy the day and because you need more navigation time.
-As you know, you usually go to Mam’om first because the sea can get choppy after lunch.
+For TRI-ISLAND + MAM’ON: we suggest leaving around 8:00 from General Luna so you have time to enjoy the day and because you’ll spend more time on the boat.
+As you know, you usually go to Mam’on first because the sea can get choppy after lunch.

-Some travelers decide to combine Corregidor with Mam’on departing from Dapa Boulevard.
+Some travelers choose to combine Corregidor with Mam’on departing from Dapa Boulevard.
 There are no fixed prices here like in General Luna, so you’ll have to negotiate.
-We’ve never done this combined route, but we did ask about prices and were told it’d be about 4,000 pesos for 4 people.
-If you don’t want the hassle of forming a group, there’s this agency tour that combines both and includes food, drinks and transfers.
+We haven’t done this combined route ourselves, but we did ask about prices and were told it’d be about 4,000 pesos for 4 people.
+If you don’t want the hassle of putting a group together, there’s this organized tour that combines both and includes food, drinks and transfers.

-As we said, you also have the alternative of mixing Mam’on, La Januza and Anahawan, which is what we did on our last visit to Siargao.
-We hired the boat from Dapa and had to negotiate hard, but we got it for 3,000 pesos for 2 people.
-On La Januza you can climb to a high point of the island to walk by the lighthouse and enjoy the views; and Anahawan is a very local, quiet island with a nice beach area.
-Personally, Mam’on was our favorite—as well as some virgin beaches we visited on our own on La Januza.
-You can see all this in our Instagram highlights, but we’ll tell you now that what we did was ask the boatman to take us to “random” beaches and we loved it.
+As we said, you also have the alternative of combining Mam’on, La Januza and Anahawan, which is what we did on our latest visit to Siargao.
+We hired a boat from Dapa and had to negotiate hard, but we got it for 3,000 pesos for 2 people.
+On La Januza you can climb to a high point of the island to walk up to the lighthouse and enjoy the views; and Anahawan is a very quiet, local island with a nice beach area.
+Personally, Mam’on was our favorite—as well as some untouched beaches we visited on our own on La Januza.
+You can see all of this in our Instagram highlights, but we can tell you that what we did was ask the boatman to take us to random beaches and we loved it.

-Finally, although there’s the possibility of combining the visit to the three islands and Mam’om with Corregidor, we think this route is too much for one day and you wouldn’t fully enjoy it.
-In our opinion, the best thing would be to do one Siargao island hopping per day or, at most, combine the three islands with Mam’om or with Corregidor—four stops max.
+Finally, although it’s possible to combine the three islands, Mam’on, and Corregidor, we think this route is too much for one day and you wouldn’t fully enjoy it.
+In our opinion, the best option would be to do one Siargao island-hopping trip per day or, at most, combine the three islands with Mam’on or with Corregidor—four stops max.

 5. Island hopping: Sohoton Cove National Park

-Sohoton Cove National Park is, as its name indicates, a national park located on Socorro Island (Bucas Grande).
-It’s a stunning collection of lagoons and caves embraced by limestone rock walls.
+Sohoton Cove National Park is, as its name suggests, a national park on Socorro Island (Bucas Grande).
+It’s a stunning collection of lagoons and caves enclosed by limestone cliffs.

 The route also includes stops such as Lake Tiktikan (Blue Lagoon), Crystal Cave, Hagukan Cave, Magkuku-ob and Bolitas Cave.
-In Tojoman Lagoon you’ll find the famous non-stinging jellyfish (Mastigias papua), but keep in mind that they won’t be there in some periods of the year.
-They’re usually there from March to June, although the population has decreased a lot in recent years.
+In Tojoman Lagoon, you’ll find the famous non-stinging jellyfish (Mastigias papua), but keep in mind that they aren’t present at certain times of year.
+They’re usually present from March to June, although the population has decreased a lot in recent years.

 How to get to Sohoton from Siargao?

-If you want to do this Siargao island hopping, you should consider that getting there will take at least 2 hours of navigation in each direction.
-You can do this excursion in 3 ways, and one will suit you better than another depending on how many people you are:
+If you want to do this Siargao island-hopping trip, keep in mind that getting there will take at least 2 hours by boat in each direction.
+You can do this excursion in 3 ways, and one option will suit you better than the others depending on how many of you there are:

-- Cheap (if there are several of you): go on your own to Dapa port and take a boat to Socorro.
-They depart before 7:00 (better be there at 6:00 just in case) and the ticket costs 100 pesos.
+- Budget option (if there are several of you): make your own way to Dapa Port and take a boat to Socorro.
+They depart before 7:00 (it’s better to be there at 6:00 just in case) and the ticket costs 100 pesos.
 Don’t take a later boat, because you might not make it to the visitors’ center in time and lose the day.
-Once there, negotiate the boat route through the national park.
-Prices hover around 4,000 pesos for 8 people, but bear in mind you have to add the fees (about 250 pesos per person and 150 per boat), the rental of a small boat to enter Sohoton (830 pesos for 6 people) and the guides (100 per person).
+Once there, arrange a boat route through the national park.
+Prices hover around 4,000 pesos for 8 people, but bear in mind you have to add the fees (about 250 pesos per person and 150 per boat), the rental fee for a small boat to enter Sohoton (830 pesos for 6 people) and the guides (100 per person).
 Each cave entrance is about 50 pesos.
-You’ll need to spend the night in Socorro because, according to travelers, the return boat times don’t line up well; but it’s best to go to Dapa the day before to ask, since schedules for this kind of trip tend to change.
+You’ll need to spend the night in Socorro because, according to travelers, the return boat times don’t line up very well; but it’s best to go to Dapa the day before to ask, since schedules for this kind of route tend to change.
 In Socorro there are some basic guesthouses.

-- Mid-range: an easier option is to negotiate a whole boat to go to Sohoton from Dapa or General Luna and then return to sleep in Siargao.
-From General Luna the price is 7,500 pesos for a boat for up to 9 people; boats with a smaller capacity aren’t allowed due to their small size and the long navigation ahead.
-This also includes the Tri-island stops (Naked, Daku and Guyam).
-In Dapa they offer it for around 6,000 pesos, although without the Tri-island.
-You’ll need to consider the fees mentioned in the “cheap” option.
+- Mid-range option: an easier option is to negotiate a whole boat to go to Sohoton from Dapa or General Luna and then return to Siargao for the night.
+From General Luna the price is 7,500 pesos for a boat for up to 9 people; boats with a smaller capacity aren’t allowed due to their small size and the long boat ride.
+This also includes the Tri-Island stops (Naked, Daku and Guyam).
+In Dapa, they offer it for around 6,000 pesos, although without the Tri-Island stops.
+You’ll need to factor in the fees mentioned in the “budget” option.

-- Expensive (but comfortable): booking a tour with an agency from Siargao.
+- Comfortable option: book a tour with an agency in Siargao.
 It usually costs about 2,800–3,200 pesos per person including food and fees.
-In this case we really do recommend this route, as it isn’t much more money and is far less hassle if you don’t have many days.
-You can book here.
+In this case, we really do recommend booking a tour, as it doesn’t cost much more and is far less hassle if you don’t have many days.
+You can book it here.

 Sohoton Cove tours usually stop at Club Tara Island Resort.
 It’s a very photogenic resort with overwater bungalows.
-If you feel like spending the night in the Socorro area, this is a moderately priced place, but keep in mind that, unfortunately, the hotel quality isn’t the best despite its incredible location.
-Photo below.
+If you’d like to spend the night in the Socorro area, this is a moderately priced place, but keep in mind that, unfortunately, the hotel itself isn’t the best despite its incredible location.
+You can see it in the photo below.

 Sleep at Club Tara Island Resort

-6. Island hopping in Siargao: Exploring East Bucas Grande
+6. Island hopping in Siargao: Exploring eastern Bucas Grande

 Did you think we were done with island hopping in Siargao?
 Not at all!

-As we’ve told you several times, on one of our latest visits to the island we spent 3 weeks there, so we had plenty of time to explore a little more.
-One of the routes we did one day was around East Bucas Grande island.
+As we’ve told you several times, on one of our recent visits to the island we spent 3 weeks there, so we had plenty of time to explore a little more.
+One of the routes we followed took us around East Bucas Grande Island.

-Thanks to some friends who live in Siargao, we rented a boat from Dapa and crossed the channel separating East Bucas Grande from Middle Bucas Grande (super cool).
-Our bangkero took us to deserted beaches (ask about Abobo Beach and Tarzan Beach) and to islands where there was absolutely nothing.
-For just 1,000 pesos per person we spent a day adventuring.
+Thanks to some friends who live in Siargao, we rented a boat from Dapa and crossed the channel between East Bucas Grande and Middle Bucas Grande (which was beautiful).
+Our bangkero took us to deserted beaches (ask about Abobo Beach and Tarzan Beach) and to islands with absolutely nothing on them.
+For just 1,000 pesos per person, we spent the day exploring.

 How can you do this?
-By going to Dapa Boulevard and asking and asking.
-It may not be the easiest thing to organize, but if you’re in the mood to explore, we’re 100% sure it will be a great experience.
+Go to Dapa Boulevard and ask around.
+It may not be the easiest thing to organize, but if you’re in the mood to explore, we’re sure it will be a great experience.

 7. Island hopping: San Benito

-If you’re into less-crowded tours, another island hopping option in Siargao is San Benito, an area of the island located to the north, closer to Santa Monica and 13 kilometers from Siargao airport.
-In our case, since we spent several days staying in the Alegria area (at this hotel, which we highly recommend), it took us just 30 minutes to the starting point.
+If you’re into less crowded tours, another island-hopping option around Siargao is San Benito, an area in the north of the island, closer to Santa Monica and 13 kilometers from Siargao airport.
+Since we spent several days staying in the Alegria area (at this hotel, which we highly recommend), it took us just 30 minutes to reach the starting point.
 If you’re coming from General Luna, allow about an hour and a quarter by motorbike.

-From the San Benito tourism office (you can find it here) you can head out to explore lost islands like Pagbasayan, Kangkagon, Dahican, and the hidden lake Poneas.
-In our opinion, they’re not as impressive as the ones we’ve been telling you about above and, because they don’t receive much maintenance, there’s quite a bit of trash that comes straight from the sea; but we do recommend the tour if you feel like being a bit of an explorer and you’re looking for places with very few people.
+From the San Benito tourism office (you can find it here) you can head out to explore remote islands like Pagbasayan, Kangkagon, Dahican, and hidden Poneas Lake.
+In our opinion, they’re not as impressive as the ones we’ve mentioned above and, because they don’t get much maintenance, there’s quite a bit of trash that comes straight from the sea; but we do recommend the tour if you feel like being a bit more adventurous and you’re looking for places with very few people.

-Note that it’s normal for there to be no one at the tourism office or for it to take a long time to find a boatman, because tourism levels here aren’t like in the south of the island.
-So, to avoid what happened to us (having to wait a long time), it might be best to contact the tourism office via Facebook or Milky Mantilla (tourism officer) by phone: 09483234467, and hope you have better luck.
+Note that it’s normal for there to be no one at the tourism office or for it to take a long time to find a boatman, because tourism here isn’t like in the south of the island.
+So, to avoid the long wait we had, it might be best to contact the tourism office via Facebook or Milky Mantilla (tourism officer) by phone: 09483234467, and hope you have better luck.

-The price of this island hopping is set by the tourism office and depends on the places you visit.
-To give you an idea:
+The price of this island-hopping trip is set by the tourism office and depends on the places you visit.
+To give you an idea, here are the current rates:

 - Package 1 (Pagbasayan + Kangkagon + Dahican): 2,000 pesos per boat for up to 6 people.